reed9999/gdelt-demo/README.md

 ### Skills

-* **Ideation and asking "good questions"**: This is the biggest single skill I bring from my research background, and it's something I excel at.
-Since it's a soft skill, I've documented See research questions under Start_here.ipynb.
+* **Ideation and asking "good questions"**: Since ideation is an important soft skill that I can contribute in abundance, I've documented my thought process in devising new questions.
+ See research questions under Start\_here.ipynb.

-* **Regression analysis** (Scikit-learn LinearRegression class): Findings in Start_here.ipynb.
+* **Regression analysis** (Scikit-learn LinearRegression class): Findings in Start\_here.ipynb.
 See [analysis](https://github.com/reed9999/gdelt-demo/tree/master/queries/analysis) for code.

 * **SQL and HiveQL**: The most complex examples are my first cuts at feature extraction; see [queries/feature_extrac](https://github.com/reed9999/gdelt-demo/tree/master/queries/exploration).
 See [queries/exploration](https://github.com/reed9999/gdelt-demo/tree/master/queries/exploration).
 The SQL ones should run against a local MySQL.
 Many of the Hive ones will run against MySQL with minimal modification.